Human-in-the-Loop is a built-in connection. No setup is required — it is available for every agent automatically.

 - For questions: select your answer and submit.

-- Delete all responded — Removes answered requests to keep the inbox clean.
+- Delete all responded — removes answered requests to keep the inbox clean.

-- Delete all — Clears everything, both pending and answered.
+- Delete all — clears everything, both pending and answered.

 Practical Examples